Chart Color Schemes

 Pacific Pines - Gaven was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Pacific Pines-Gaven was found to be more culturally diverse than most local markets, with 16.9% of its population speaking a language other than English at home and 32.9% born overseas.
-Christianity is the main religion in Pacific Pines-Gaven, comprising 44.1% of people there, compared to 0.9% for Islam across Rest of Qld.
-The most notable overrepresentation was found in Islam, which comprises 2.0% of Pacific Pines-Gaven's population.
+Pacific Pines-Gaven was found to have a higher level of cultural diversity than most local markets, with 16.9% of its population speaking a language other than English at home and 32.9% born overseas.
+Christianity was the predominant religion in Pacific Pines-Gaven, comprising 44.1% of people.
+However, Islam was overrepresented compared to regional figures, making up 2.0% of the population versus 0.9%.

 Frequently Asked Questions - Diversity